The CVSA’s International Roadcheck 2018 will take place from June 5 to June 7, 2018.

 For more information on all the different levels of inspections, read the complete guide to understanding roadside inspections.

-Selecting an FMCSA-compliant ELD
+Selecting an FMCSA-registered ELD

 Full enforcement of the ELD mandate began on April 1, 2018.
 It means that ELD violations not only affect a carrier’s CSA scores but also lead to out-of-service orders.